jamieadams-nerd/ha-security/tmp-talk/README.md

 ## Relavent Security Controls
-This section maps the design, use, and security controls applied to /tmp and /var/tmp to applicable security control families.
+This section maps the design, use, and security controls applied to `/tmp` and `/var/tmp` to applicable security control families.
 The intent is to demonstrate that the handling of temporary storage is deliberate, risk-informed, and aligned with mandatory security requirements rather than ad hoc hardening.

-This mapping is suitable for inclusion in a system security plan, design description, or accreditation package.
+For clarity, here are the NIST 800-53 security control abbreviations:
+* AC – Access Control
+* AT – Awareness and Training
+* AU – Audit and Accountability
+* CA – Assessment, Authorization, and Monitoring
+* CM – Configuration Management
+* CP – Contingency Planning
+* IA – Identification and Authentication
+* IR – Incident Response
+* MA – Maintenance
+* MP – Media Protection
+* PE – Physical and Environmental Protection
+* PL – Planning
+* PM – Program Management
+* PS – Personnel Security
+* RA – Risk Assessment
+* SA – System and Services Acquisition
+* SC – System and Communications Protection
+* SI – System and Information Integrity
+* SR – Supply Chain Risk Management

 ### Background and design rationale